lluisd/BIGTREETECH-TouchScreenFirmware/README.md

 To update the firmware configuration:

-1. Edit the settings in config.ini.
+1. Edit the settings in `config.ini`.
 See the comments on the file to properly set each setting
-2. Copy the config.ini file to the root of the SD card.
+2. Copy the `config.ini` file to the root of the SD card.
 (The SD card capacity should be less than or equal to 8GB and formatted as FAT32)
-3. Insert the SD card in the TFT's SD card slot and restart the TFT by pressing the reset button (if you have a v4 or above printer revision) or switching off-on the printer
+3. Insert the SD card in the TFT's SD card slot and restart the TFT by pressing the reset button (if you have a Sidewinder X1 v4 or above printer revision) or switching off/on the printer
-4. The TFT will load the configuraiton from config.ini file and store it on internal SPI flash.
-That means the configuration will be loaded from SPI flash on all the next printer reboots (no need to provide the configuration file on the SD card unless you make changes on config.ini file and want to load the new configuration)
+4. The TFT will load the configuraiton from `config.ini` file and store it on internal SPI flash.
+That means the configuration will be loaded from SPI flash on all the next printer reboots (no need to provide the configuration file on the SD card unless you make changes on `config.ini` file and want to load the new configuration)

 ### TFT Firmware Reset - Recalibration

 Sometimes, after a TFT fw installation, the fw can need a reset / recalibration in order to properly boot up.
 In order to reset / recalibrate the TFT:

-1. Create an empty file named reset.txt
+1. Create an empty file named `reset.txt`
-2. Copy the reset.txt file to the root of the SD card.
+2. Copy the `reset.txt` file to the root of the SD card.
 (The SD card capacity should be less than or equal to 8GB and formatted as FAT32)
-3. Insert the SD card in the TFT's SD card slot and restart the TFT by pressing the reset button (if you have a v4 or above printer revision) or switching off-on the printer.
+3. Insert the SD card in the TFT's SD card slot and restart the TFT by pressing the reset button (if you have a Sidewinder X1 v4 or above printer revision) or switching off/on the printer
 4. The TFT will start the recalibration process.
 Simply follow and complete the process.
 After completion, the TFT fw should be properly booted up

 ### TFT Firmware Hints

-- Sometimes, after a TFT fw installation, the fw can need a reset / recalibration in order to properly boot up, as reported on section [TFT Firmware Reset / Recalibration](#TFT-Firmware-Reset-/-Recalibration)
+- Sometimes, after a TFT fw installation, the fw can need a reset / recalibration in order to properly boot up, as reported on section [TFT Firmware Reset - Recalibration](#TFT-Firmware-Reset---Recalibration)
+- If the text

+    No printer attached!

-- If the text "No printer attached!" is displayed on top of the display it means you need to change the "UART speed" setting.
-By default it is set to 250000.
-Change it from the menu "settings", wait few seconds in order to check that with the selected UART speed the error message disappears.
-Once the message disappears it means the TFT firmware is now connected to the printer and you can use it
+  is displayed on top of the display it means you need to change the value for the **UART speed** setting.
+By default it is set to **250000**.
+Change it from `Menu->Settings->Machine->Parameter` menu, wait few seconds in order to check that with the selected UART speed the error message disappears.
+Once the message disappears it means the TFT firmware is now connected to the printer and you can use it.

 ### TFT Firmware Rollback

-In case you have issues with this custom firmware or you don't like it you can rollback to the firmware previously installed in your printer.
+In case you have issues with this custom firmware or you don't like it, you can rollback to the firmware previously installed in your printer.

 In order to rollback: